satindersingh472/myride_api/readMe.md

  ## `DELETE`

- Delete request will the client from the database if it is verified and send the correct token and password. <br>
+ Delete request will delete the client from the database if it is verified and if user has sent the correct token and password. <br>
  **Required Headers** <br>
  ```
  {